athirareji321/NoSQL-Challenge/README.md

 - An exciting new halal restaurant opened in Greenwich but hasn't been rated yet.
 The magazine has asked to include it in the analysis.
 - Find the BusinessTypeID for "Restaurant/Cafe/Canteen" and return only the BusinessTypeID and BusinessType fields.
 - Update the new restaurant with the BusinessTypeID you found.
 - The magazine is not interested in any establishments in Dover, so check how many documents contain the Dover Local Authority.
-Then, remove any establishments within the Dover Local Authority from the database, and check the number of documents to ensure they were deleted.
+Then, could you remove any establishments within the Dover Local Authority from the database, and check the number of documents to make sure they were deleted?
 - Some of the number values are stored as strings when they should be stored as numbers.
 - Use update_many to convert latitude and longitude to decimal numbers.
 - Use update_many to convert RatingValue to integer numbers.